scmschmidt/trento_checks_for_supportconfig/README.md

   - Stop all Wanda containers and delete images **and** volumes and deploy Wanda again: [Setup Wanda:Removing and Updating](#Removing-and-Updating)
   - Rebuild the supportconfig container to get the latest agent: `docker build -t sc_runner`

+# What is Missing To Get All Checks Running

+This chapter contains an evaluation for the gatherers which are not currently working.

+## Checks with the `corosync-cmapctl` gatherer
+**Chances: :thumbsdown:**

+The gatherer is calling `corosync-cmapctl -b`, which therefore must work.
+With the corosync object database being an in-memory non- persistent database, checks using that gatherer won't work as long as a dump of the corosync object database is not part of the supportconfig (or provided otherwise).

+## Checks with the `verify_passwd` gatherer
+**Chances: :thumbsdown:**

+The command `getent shadow USER` must work.
+Since the supportconfig does not contain `/etc/shadow` or a dump of the user`s password hashes, checks using this gatherer will not work.

+## Checks with the `systemd` gatherer
+**Chances: :thumbsup:**

+The gatherer connects to `dbus` to communicate with `systemd`.
+For checks to work, the container needs a `dbus` and either the real `systemd` answering the questions of the gatherer or a fake version is providing answers coming from the supportconfig.

+## Checks with the `hosts` gatherer
+**Chances: :thumbsup:**

+Reads `/etc/hosts` which is provided by the supportconfig.
+Should work.

+## Checks with the `saphostctrl` gatherer
+**Chances: :thumbsdown:**

+Executes `/usr/sap/hostctrl/exe/saphostctrl -function FUNCTION`.
+Regardless which functions are supported, the data is not part of the supportconfig.
+For checks to work the required data/dumps must be provided by other means.

 # To Do (if this PoV hits a nerve)